jaytula/PharmAli/README.md

 # PharmAli Project

-PharmAli is a full stack web application built using Node and Express for the server and React for the client.
-This app allows the user to search information on drugs....
+A full stack web application built with React and Express that allows user to search for pharmaceutical drugs for their drug-drug interactions as well as create and view blogs and journals.

 ## Final Product